Kadestery/Kadestery/README.md

 I'm Kade!

-I'm a Java and FullStack(Html, JavaScript, React...) developer.
+A Java and FullStack(Html, JavaScript, React...) developer.

 <!--